-As our faith comes forth as pure gold through test and trial He will inscribe on our lives His holiness.
-May we be as pliable and malleable as gold in our faith as we trust him in and with everything.
+As our faith comes forth as pure gold through test and trial, He will inscribe His holiness on our lives.
+So may we be as pliable and malleable as gold in our faith as we trust him in and with everything.

 — Psalm 95:7

-Even though gold is very malleable it is, also, virtually indestructible.
-Gold has an amazing chemical resistance that is not affected by acids or alkalis and it does not rust like Iron when exposed to water or oxygen.
-When faith in the Father's love through Jesus our Messiah is established through test and trial, there is nothing that can destroy it.
+Even though gold is very malleable, it is also virtually indestructible.
+Gold has an extreme chemical resistance that is not affected by acids or alkalis, and it does not rust like iron when exposed to water or oxygen.
+When faith in the Father's love through Jesus, our Messiah, is established through test and trial, nothing can destroy it.
 Nothing can get to it.
 Faith is an eternal element and not subject to the conditions of the finite world.

 “Do not lay up for yourselves treasures on earth, where moth and rust destroy and where thieves break in and steal; but lay up for yourselves treasures in heaven, where neither moth nor rust destroys and where thieves do not break in and steal.
 For where your treasure is, there your heart will be also.